1 July 1818: Robert Burns, Dirty Bacon, & the Irish Duchess of Dunghill

 The

-attempts to understand the imagination as a form knowing, and relative to rationality,
+becomes important as Keats attempts to understand the imagination as a form of knowing,

-judgment, sensation, and experience.
-Keats attempts to express what exactly it is
+we say it—reality.
+Keats attempts to express what exactly it is that makes him respond

-him respond so profoundly.
-These elements of the landscape have a tone or intellect
+profoundly.
+These elements of the landscape seem to have a tone or intellect

-their own, he writes.
-So too does the moment inspire future work: he hopes that from
+own, he writes.
+So too does the moment inspire future work: he hopes that from the mass of

 (25-27 June).
 In a way, Keats is

-responding to the landscape in the way he responds to encountering and attempting
+responding to the landscape in the way he responds to his encounters with great literature.

 Although Burns does not for Keats carry the